 While most of us probably think of molasses as a tasty ingredient in treats like gingerbread, the sticky stuff has quite a few other uses.
 With a little know-how, one can turn molasses into rum or industrial alcohol fairly easily, and the Purity Distilling Company had built the gigantic tank in Boston’s North End in 1915 to supply its booze-making operations.

-The massive tank was nearly full on January 15 thanks to a recent infusion of 2.3 million gallons of Puerto Rican molasses.
+The massive tank was nearly full on January 15, thanks to a recent infusion of 2.3 million gallons of molasses from Puerto Rico.
 Just after noon, something went horribly wrong.
 Witnesses later recalled hearing a noise like gunfire as the tank’s rivets popped and the steel sides ripped open.
 Suddenly, 26 million pounds of molasses were tearing down Commercial Street in a 15-foot wave.

 A giant wave of a sticky foodstuff sounds like something from a cartoon, but the surging molasses was a shockingly destructive force.
 The wave moved at upwards of 35 miles per hour, and the power was sufficient to rip buildings off of their foundations.
 The molasses snapped the support girders from an elevated train track and smashed multiple houses.
-The Massachusetts Foundation for the Humanities’ website says the property damage alone totaled around $100 million in today’s dollars.
+The Massachusetts Foundation for the Humanities’s website claimed the property damage alone totaled around $100 million in today’s dollars.

-The human cost of the disaster was even grimmer.
+The human cost of the disaster was even more grim.
 The wave of molasses moved so quickly and so forcefully that anyone who was unlucky enough to be in its way didn’t stand much of a chance.
 They were either knocked over and crushed or drowned in the goo.
 The flood claimed 21 lives, and another 150 people suffered injuries.
 Any flood would have been disastrous, but the viscous nature of molasses made rescue attempts even trickier.
 Medics and police officers arrived on the scene quickly but had to slog through waist-deep goo to reach victims.